-If you really want to take your drawing to the next level and upgrade your arsenal of art supplies, here are some other important tools for the Draw Botanical technique.
+If you really want to take your drawing to the next level, beyond the bare necessities of paper, pencils, and essential tools, and upgrade your arsenal of art supplies, here are some other important tools for the Draw Botanical Method.

 This is the “Cadillac” tabletop upgrade for your studio!
 This pencil holder and all-in-one organizer has been developed collaboratively between Draw Botanical and a local Catskill Fine Woodworker.
 Together we have created a convenient way to hold pencils, watercolor pencils, and other accessories on a rotating base that makes it easy to spin and get the pencil you’re looking for.
 There are 64 holes for pencils on a turntable that spins to allow access to pencils and keep them organized.
 Made of a combination of a bamboo turntable base with a hand-hewn Catskill black cherry wood pencil holder and a mesh metal cup in the center.
 Watch a video about the Carousel Pencil Holder!